Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 - Seal Speed: 35
 - Special: Exclusive

 Effects: When used, declare another technique which you know, pay its cost, and specify a condition.
 The technique immediately and involuntarily activates when that condition is met.

 Possible conditions include "when you see the daimyo" and "when you hear the word 'orange' ".
 A target can be specified within reason (such as "the daimyo", or "whoever said that word").

  The technique stored inside a Transciption Seal may not be a Taijutsu, nor may it have a Stamina cost.
 If it is a Genjutsu or Sealing technique, it can apply to the person the Transcription Seal was placed on or the person who triggered the seal, as you prefer.
 If the technique in question has an Upkeep, the person the Seal was placed on immediately takes on the Upkeep, and can accordingly dismiss it at any time.
 A person may only have one Transcription Seal on them at a time.
 This seal is invisible and undetectable except for by a Fuuinjutsu expert who knows to look for it.

 #### --( Gogyou Fuuin - Five Elements Seal )--
 This jutsu produces a powerful seal that disrupts the flow of chakra in the target.
 In most cases this is crippling.

-- Chakra: 20, raised to 40 if it hits
+- Chakra: +20, raised to +40 if it hits
-- Range: Touch
-- Speed: 20
+- Speed: +12
+- Accuracy: -5
 - Special: Exclusive

-Effects: The unfortunate victim has a -25 penalty to all Chakra Exhaustion rolls, and has their Chakra Control skill ranks reduced by 15, which can also temporarily lower their ranks in abilities (such as Water Walking).
+Effects: This is used as a link to any basic unarmed attack.
+If you hit, The unfortunate victim has a -20 penalty to all Chakra Exhaustion rolls, and has their Chakra Control skill ranks reduced by 15, which can also temporarily lower their ranks in abilities (such as Water Walking).
 Any jutsu with Upkeeps they have activated end immediately due to the disruption of their chakra.

 If they fail a Chakra Exhaustion roll, they fail to use the jutsu they were trying to (but still advance a Fatigue category as normal).
 Furthermore, even if they succeed they must pass a Chakra Control check against the technique's Chakra cost or fail anyway.

 #### --( Gogyou Kaiin - Five Elements Unseal )--
 The opposite of the Five Elements Seal, but of much broader utility, this technique can remove any seal of equal or lesser strength.

-- Chakra: 30
+ - Chakra: +20, raised to +40 if it hits
-- Range: Touch
-- Speed: 14
+ - Speed: +14

-Effects: This can target a single seal on an object or person.
-That seal is removed.
+Effects: This is used as a link to any basic unarmed attack, and can target a single seal on an object or person; On an object it typically doesn't have any associated Accuracy to worry about, but on a person it requires a Called Shot be made to the part of the body where the Seal is located.
+On a hit, That seal is removed.
 This affects any seals described in this section.
 This technique may be able to remove seals not described in the PHB... or, it may not.

 #### --( Fuuja Houin - Evil Sealing Method )--
 Not all seals can be removed easily.
 This circumvents that by suppressing Fuuinjutsu, Juuinjutsu, or any sort of chakra-based markings, on a person.
 The technique's greatest failing is its dependence upon the recipient to provide some of the strength behind it, meaning they can overcome its effects at will, making it useless for offensive applications.